ActuallyHappening/Apple-CLIs/README.md

 ```

 ### Setup with NuShell
+**Nushell is completely optional.** It just tends to make life easier for scripting complex data.

 If you want completions for your shell, make an issue / PR and I'll add it.
 Since I use NuShell (which is really awesome and built in Rust), I've added a command to automatically add completions for NuShell.
 ```zsh